 www.greensrestaurant.com

 A landmark vegetarian restaurant, Greens Restaurant was among the earliest purveyors of the 1970s farm-to-table movement.
 Originally a part of the San Francisco Zen Center, Greens has been credited for bringing vegetarian restaurants to the global forefront.
-In fact, the New York Times says Greens was the restaurant to establish green-centric cuisine in America.
+In fact, the New York Times says Greens was the restaurant that established green-centric cuisine in America.
 Since its opening in 1979, Greens has held the same bayside location at historic Fort Mason.
 Over the years, the restaurant has been known for its illustrious women chefs, including founding chef Deborah Madison.
-Two years after its opening, Annie Somerville took over as executive chef in a position she held for 37 years.
+Two years after its opening, Annie Somerville took over as executive chef, a position she held for 37 years.
 Succeeding the renowned chef was Denise St. Ong until her departure in 2020.
 Today, Greens Restaurant is led by executive chef Katie Reicher.
 With the prestigious Culinary Institute of America at Hyde Park on her resume, Chef Reicher continues the culinary legacy.
-That legacy includes distinctions like being mentioned among the best restaurants in America.
+That legacy includes distinctions, such as being mentioned among the best restaurants in America.
 Unsurprisingly, Greens is also listed in the California Michelin Guide.
 Earlier this year, Chef Reicher helped create the Summer Dinner Series.
 A native of New York state, she has had a working relationship with Greens since 2015.

 Related: London’s Most Famous Public Markets